Skip to ContentSkip to Navigation

 If I answer “Yes”, does that indicate that I have a functional impairment or health problem?

-No. If you answer “Yes”, you simply indicate that you would like to receive information about the possibilities that are available for study support.
-Students without disabilities or health problems are also often interested in this information and therefore answer “Yes” to this question.
+No: if you answer "Yes", you only indicate that you would like to receive information about study support facilities.
+Students without disabilities or health problems are often interested in this information too, and therefore regularly select the answer "Yes".

-We deliberately make no distinction between these groups, because we know that some students find it difficult to indicate that they have been diagnosed with a functional impairment or health problem.
-We cannot deduce that information from your answer.
+We deliberately do not distinguish between these groups, because some students find it difficult to indicate that they have a disability or health problems.
+Your answer therefore does not reveal this information.

 Does my answer affect my chances of admission and/or selection for a degree programme?